jjyh/snake-client/README.md

 !["starting client and server"](startScreen.png)

 ## Getting Started

+### Set up
+*Client side*
+1. git clone the client files from this [repository](git@github.com:jjyh/snake-client.git)
+2. Navigate to the directory where the client is, then type in command line: `npm install``

+*Server side*
-- Follow steps inside the snek server repo to run the server side
+1. Follow steps inside the [snek server repo](https://github.com/lighthouse-labs/snek-multiplayer) to run the server side

-- Run the development snake client using the `node play.js` command.
+### To play
+Both client and server need to be running in separate terminals

+*Client side*
+1. Navigate to the directory where the client is, then type in command line: `node play.js``

+*"Sending Messages".
+Press 9 to send special message while playing game.*